mquan/thoughts/why-async-standups-are-useless.md

 1. Awareness - help the team stay in sync.
 Even when you don’t find your teammates’ updates immediately useful, they can come in handy in the future
 2. More importantly standups provide an interactive forum to identify issues/blockers and course correct

 We don’t know what we don’t know.
-Without a regular sync, it’s very easy for engineers, especially more junior ones, to blissfully think they are not blocked, or that they’re working on the right problem, or their approach is the right one, or the solution does not already exist.
+Without a regular sync, it’s very easy for engineers, especially more junior ones, to blissfully think we are not blocked, or that we’re working on the right problem, or our approach is the right one, or the solution does not already exist.

 With in-person standups, I regularly experience the following exchange